 - Details about how the accident occurred:

 Based on all this information, the lawyer will be able to determine whether you have grounds for a claim.
 At this stage, many prospective clients just want to find out if they are eligible to file a claim.
-Some people want to get started right away; others may want to take some time to think it over.
+Some people want to get started right away, others may want to take some time to think it over.
 We encourage you to do what feels right to you.
 There’s no pressure.
-And if you do choose us, you don’t pay us anything until (and unless) you get paid.
+And if you do choose us, you don’t pay us anything unless and until you get paid.

 Step 2: Hiring a Lawyer